kvfi/crito/README.md

 # crito
-Crito is a personnal rational-focused asset manager written in Haskell
+Crito is an asset manager written in Rust